 1. The reason why London is viewed as the most international city in the world is that it hosts 270 different nationalities and over 300 languages are spoken.
-In regards to popularity, English tops the list and then comes Bengali, Gujarati, Punjabi, Cantonese, and Mandarin.
+In regards to popularity, English tops the list followed by Bengali, Gujarati, Punjabi, Cantonese, and Mandarin.

 2. Charles Dickens wrote Oliver Twist and The Pickwick Papers at his former 48 Doughty Street house in London.
 He lived there from 1837 to 1839, and it is now altered to a museum.

 3. Hitler wanted to disassemble Nelson's column and rebuild it in Berlin.

 4. Former inhabitants of London were Voltaire, Edgar Allen Poe, Ho Chi Minh, Mahatma Gandhi, Vincent Van Gogh, Sigmund Freud, and Hitler's older half-brother.
 They all lived there for a while.